Run one guarded agent call locally first. Add hosted control later when you need retained incidents, alerts, remote kill, and team visibility.

 The team has no retained incident trail when they come back to debug it.

 The SDK stops the run locally.
-The dashboard keeps the incident, alerts the team, and gives you remote control afterward.
+The hosted control plane keeps the incident, alerts the team, and gives you remote control afterward.

 Put a dollar boundary on a run before a bad agent burns through budget.